MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-workforce-guest.md

 ### Create catalog

-Follow these prerequisite steps to create an Entitlement management catalog for the scenario.
+Follow these steps to create an Entitlement management catalog for the scenario.

 1. Sign in to the Microsoft Entra admin center with at least an Identity Governance Administrator role.
 1. Go to **Identity governance** \> **Entitlement management** \> **Catalogs**.